huutran1407/Assignment/README.md

-# PRJ ASSIGNMENT | OoldButGold Web Store
+# PRJ ASSIGNMENT | OldButGold Web Store
 This is a Web for users to post their old products to sell, then other users can view and purchase them.
 ## Description
 Users can create account and change user infomation.